“Persian Wedding” – The most Beautiful (Celebration of Love)

 After a few meetings with the desired woman’s family, the man’s (suitor) family would ask for the woman’s hand in marriage.

-After the Khastegari, we arrive at the main part which is called Aroosi.
+After the Khastegari, Baleh Boroon and Jahaz Baroon; we arrive at the main part which is called Aroosi.

-In older times, Persian weddings used to take a few days time. but in the modern times due to culture changes and the fact that many people have become busier, the entire ceremony happen in a day.
+In older times, Persian weddings used to take a few days’ time period; but in the modern times due to culture changes and the fact that many people have become busier, the entire ceremony happen in a day.

-in this part, the bride and groom are presented before the guests. they say their vows to each other and both sign the official contracts alongside a number of witnesses. this may seem that Aghd is completely like the western traditions, but there are a number of customs that are very unique. for example: Sofreye Aghd.
+In this part, the bride and groom are presented before the guests.
+They say their vows to each other and both sign the official contracts alongside a number of witnesses.
+Aghd takes place in a specially decorated room with flowers and beautiful decorations.
+This may seem that (Aghd) is completely like the western traditions, but there are a number of customs that are very unique.
+For example: Sofreye Aghd.